 Mega Evolution has finally arrived in Pokémon Go and with it, Mega Raids!
 A whole new class of Raids, Mega Raids let you and your friends challenge a Mega Evolved Pokémon.
 These are some of the most challenging Raids yet, but we here at iMore got your back!
-Here's everything you need to know about taking on Mega Charizard Y in Pokémon Go.
+Here's everything you need to know about taking on Mega Charizard Y in Pokémon Go and be sure to check out our best Pokémon Go accessories so you can be fully equipped on your Pokémon Journey!

 What is Mega Charizard Y in Pokémon Go?